 How to write a CV

-The way to stand out when applying for any role, is with your CV and cover letter.
+The way to stand out in the job application process, is with your CV and cover letter.
 Your CV (sometimes known as a resume) lists your skills and experience.

 In your cover letter, it’s important to give specific examples of your skills within your previous roles.
 It’s recommended both your CV and cover letter include keywords that have been mentioned in the job description or that are relevant to the industry.
 You want to tell the employer that you know what they want and that you have what they’re looking for.